 Music affects us in powerful ways, and it’s always been a part of our cultural heritage.
 From reed pipes to grand pianos to synthesizers, humans have been drawn to music for as long as we’ve existed.

-Here's a look at how music evolved around the world, starting back in 1400 B.C.
+Here's a look at how music evolved around the world over the centuries:

 It’s how our ancestors told stories, shared knowledge, and expressed themselves.
 And music is just as important in the 21st century.
 We’re pretty far removed from the time of oral histories, but music has become a main ingredient to how we consume...well, everything.